bcgov/GeoServer-Cloud/README.md

 ## * Optional (in TOOLS Project) *

 #### 1. Create NetworkPolicies:

-In each project (i.e. abc123-dev, abc123-test, or abc123-prod) that you want PgAdmin and the DB Backup CronJobs to have access to, apply the following YAML to create a NetworkPolicy.
-You will need to replace [tools-project-id] with the name of your tools project (i.e. abc123-tools).
+To allow PgAdmin and the DB Backup CronJobs to access the database, apply the following YAML in each project (e.g., abc123-dev, abc123-test, or abc123-prod).
+Replace `[tools-project-id]` with your tools project name (e.g., abc123-tools).

 ```yaml
 apiVersion: networking.k8s.io/v1